 It’s not enough to create quality products and expect people to buy them, without explaining the features and benefits of your products.

-That’s where marketing comes into the picture.
-It’s role is to get that message across to customers and let them know that you have launched a product that can solve their problem or benefit them.
+Effective marketing strategies can help you reach your target consumers and update them about your new products.
+You can tell people how your product can solve their problem or benefit them.
 You can’t have a successful product launch without an effective marketing strategy.

 5. Improper Product and User Testing